martin-ueding/jscribble/README.rst

 In case you want to build all the developer documentation, you might want to install these as well:

-doxygen
-    A HTML and LaTeX documentation generator for various languages. javadoc
+javadoc
     A HTML documentation generator for Java.
 This should be included with the Java Development Kit (JDK).